ThangLeQuoc/aqi-calculator-spring/README.md

 The `aqi` in the response is the Nowcast AQI
 See [AQIResult](https://github.com/ThangLeQuoc/aqi-calculator#using-aqiresult-object) to understand about the AQI response result.

-## Reference: List of pollutant available for AQI calculation
+## List of pollutant available for AQI calculation
 | Pollutant | Code   |
 |-----------|--------|
 | PM10      | `PM10` |